Ruddle/oxidator/README.md

     - [ ] N/A

 - Multiplayer
-    - [x] working draft localhost tcp client/server (1/2 will fry your computer and consume 1 Mo/s)
+    - [x] working PoC localhost tcp client/server (1/2 will fry your computer and consume 1 Mo/s)
     - [ ] optimise to reach 300 Ko/sec with 100k units moving
     - [ ] lobby
     - [ ] live swapping host if current host disconnect